thumbnail image

 8. Funds

-The funds of the Society which will be held in a bank account, or accounts will be administered by the Treasurer in conjunction with other members of the Committee.
-There may be more than one account for the purposes of having money specifically received for the purchase of a sash or medallions or any other purpose decided by the majority vote of members and associate members.
-Money required for the purposes related to the business of the Society such as buying Medallions or a Sash or paying expenses for meetings.
+The funds of the Society which will be held in a bank account, or accounts, will be administered by the Treasurer in conjunction with other members of the Committee.
+There may be more than one account for the purposes of having money specifically received for the purchase of a Sash or Medallions or any other purpose decided by the majority vote of the Full Members of the Society.
+Money required for the purposes related to the business of the Society such as buying Medallions or a Sash or paying expenses for meetings or postage, can only be taken from the Society bank account (s) on the joint signature of the Treasurer and the President.

-Any changes to the Constitution such as, things being deleted or added or rephrased can only be done by the majority consent of Members at a meeting called for that purpose or at the AGM or EGM, and the changes will be recorded by entry in the minutes and the re-printing of the Constitution accordingly.
+Any changes to the Constitution, such as, things being deleted or added or rephrased can only be done by the majority consent of Members at a meeting called for that purpose or at the AGM or EGM, and the changes will be recorded by entry in the minutes and the re-printing of the Constitution accordingly.

 Cookie Use